-The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Branches' financial statements are disclosed below.
-The Branches intends to adopt these standards, if applicable, when they become effective.
+The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Bank's financial statements are disclosed below.
+The Bank intends to adopt these standards, if applicable, when they become effective.

 Amendments to IAS 1: Classification of Liabilities as Current or Non-current